usmanert/omnia-feed/README.md

 systemctl start spire-agent.service
 ```

+### Configuring Gofer

+the gofer is configured by its configurations and the sample config is stated below.
+**It uses HCL file for configuration; HCL File should be same for Gofer and Spire**

 ### Configuring Spire

 >spire is installed through nix.

+**It uses HCL file for configuration; HCL File should be same for Gofer and Spire**

 This is based on libp2p which is a peer-to-peer networking protocol designed to enable decentralized communication and file sharing over the internet.
 It is a modular, open-source networking protocol that allows nodes to communicate with each other directly, without the need for a central server or infrastructure.